A photo of a man and a woman from the What is VISP video.

 Can VISP be passed from one person to another?

-• In most cases, no. If you have tested VISP you cannot pass the antibodies to another person by kissing or through sexual contact.
+In most cases, no. If you have tested VISP you cannot pass the antibodies to another person by kissing or through sexual contact.

-• If you are pregnant, we think there may be a chance that you could pass the vaccine antibodies to your baby.
+If you are pregnant, we think there may be a chance that you could pass the vaccine antibodies to your baby.
 Although this has not been shown to happen with HIV study vaccines, we know that this happens with other vaccines, like the tetanus vaccine.
 Vaccine antibodies that mothers pass to their babies are temporary and go away over time, and they are not harmful to the baby.
 The HVTN can arrange for you and your baby to have accurate HIV testing for free for as long as it is needed.

 How will a VISP test result affect me?

-• If someone believes you have HIV, you could face discrimination and/or other problems.
+If someone believes you have HIV, you could face discrimination and/or other problems.
 For example, you could have problems with medical or dental care, employment, insurance, a visa for traveling, or entry into the military.
-You might not be allowed to donate blood or other organs.
+You might not be allowed to donate blood or organs.
 If you are pregnant, you may have to explain your situation to avoid receiving any HIV treatment during your pregnancy or labor/delivery.

-• If you are planning to apply for insurance, employment, or the military, please inform your study site right away.
+If you are planning to apply for insurance, employment, or the military, please inform your study clinic right away.
 The insurance company, employer, or military agency may not accept HIV test results from the HVTN.
 However, the HVTN can work with them to ensure the right test is done that will show your true HIV status.

 Will my information be confidential?

 Yes.
-All of your information will be stored in a limited-access, password-protected, secure computer database.
+All of your information will be stored in a limited-access, password-protected, secure database.
 Access to your information will be limited to the HVTN VISP counselors.
 No identifying information concerning the testing will be released to any third party without your written approval, except when required by law.

 How long does the HVTN VISP Testing Service take to provide test results?